What is PEACE IV?

 As part of our PEACE IV programme, we held a number of Culture Café events – online and in person - from 2018 to 2022.

-These events showcased and celebrated Belfast’s rich cultural diversity.
-Working closely with different communities, the Culture Cafés shared the traditions, life, food, cultural artefacts, and language of diverse cultures that call Belfast their home.
+These events showcased and celebrated the city’s rich cultural diversity.
+Working closely with different communities, the Culture Cafés shared the traditions, life, food, cultural artefacts, and language of diverse cultures that called Belfast their home.

 Among the different cultures who took part in our Culture Café series were residents from our Indian, Chinese, Italian, Spanish, Bulgarian, Polish, Arabic, and African and African-Caribbean communities.